MLHale/insure-container-sec/milestone_3.md

  ![sampleDockerfile](/Diagrams/sampleDockerfile.png "sampleDockerfile")

 Additionally, to make things easy, Makefiles were created for each containers.
-This makes building, stoping, and removing containers easy.
+This makes building, stoping, and removing containers more simplistic.

 ## Secure Communication Amongst Containers Architecture